prattaydey/YoRPG_PBN/README.md

 - utilized super() in constructors
 - generally neater

+#### v2 -> v3:
+- added to Character's constructor
+- accounts for negative damage in attack()
+- added a message indicating current HPs
+- fixed bug where dead monsters could still attack you
+- set an HP limit on Healer's specialize()
+- general balance changes

 ### Future Improvements:
 - Expansion of kits
 - Make it more aesthetically pleasing when running in command line input.
 - Allow for greater (or less) randomness within the game.
 - Balance fixes and optimization.
+- More attack options